False titles of nobility: British titles

-Scottish feudal baronies are the only British nobility titles that may be passed to any person, of either sex, by inheritance or conveyance.
+Titles in the Scottish baronage are arguably the only British nobility titles that may be passed to any person, of either sex, by inheritance or conveyance.

 Baronetcies are hereditary titles granted by the Crown, but are not part of the peerage.
 Baronets are styled "Sir" with the suffix "Bt." or "Bart." after their surname.
 Baronetcies can no longer be purchased, and existing ones cannot be bought or sold.

-Persons who have been enrolled in an order of chivalry or dubbed are knights or dames, and are thus entitled to the prefix of "Sir" or "Dame".
-These titles cannot be bought or sold either.
+Persons who have been enrolled at higher levels in orders of chivalry are usually knights and (female equivalent) dames, and are thus entitled to the prefixes "Sir" and "Dame", respectively.
+These titles cannot be bought or sold, either.

 The holder of a peerage, baronetcy or knighthood may not lawfully transfer those titles or any title associated with them to another individual.
 If a peerage is renounced, it devolves automatically upon the heir-at-law, usually based upon primogeniture.
 The incumbent has no right to designate a successor to the title.

 Laird

-Several websites and Internet vendors on websites such as eBay "sell" Scottish lairdships along with small plots of land, known as souvenir plots.
+Several websites and Internet vendors on websites such as eBay and Established Titles sell Scottish lairdships along with small plots of land, known as souvenir plots.
 However, they create no legal right of ownership or legal right of heraldry in Scots law.

 The Court of the Lord Lyon (the heraldic court tasked with the award and regulation of heraldry) considers souvenir plot titles to be meaningless as the registration of numerous "lairds" of a single estate would pose too great an administrative burden.
 The opinion of the Lord Lyon has been criticised as the UK government allows the usage of Manorial Titles in British passports of the form: "THE HOLDER IS THE LORD OF THE MANOR/LAIRD OF [X]" (brackets added).
 However, as a matter of Scots property law, souvenir plots cannot competently create a real right of ownership in Scots law.
 The Land Registration (Scotland) Act 2012 forbids the registration of deeds relating to souvenir plots in the Land Register of Scotland.
 This means that the Buyer obtains no legal right of or to ownership of the souvenir plot in any event, so the evidence threshold required by HM Passport Office to use the Manorial Title will be unlikely to be met.
 Evidence of ownership of property would typically be the production of a Title Sheet to the property or a formal and valid disposition, which the souvenir plot documents are unlikely to contain.

 Richard Bridgeman, 7th Earl of Bradford, estimates these sellers having an income of US$2,918,520 per acre (about US$7.2 million per hectare) of poor land, which he suggests could probably be purchased for about US$100.
 Some of these sellers enclose with the invalid deed a coat of arms; this is not authorised by the Lord Lyon, and so it is unlawful in Scotland to use it.
 The most recent advice from the Lord Lyon specifically states that the award of a coat of arms is not appropriate to the owner of a souvenir plot, such as sold in these schemes.